-To this end we will organise on the 22nd of March a series of conversations between Bruegel scholars and European thinkers.
+To this end we organised on the 22nd of March a series of conversations between Bruegel scholars and European thinkers.
 What has Europe achieved?
 How can the population take back ownership of the project and make it its own?
 How do the young see the future of a 60 year project?

 Achievements, successes but equally challenges and problems are all part of the European future.
 We are looking for ways to create a Europe that will make it robust to domestic problems and world challenges.

 Chairman of the Centre for Liberal Strategies ,Sofia and Permanent fellow at the Institute for Human Sciences, Vienna.

 Deputy Head of College / Professor of International Economic History, University of Glasgow

 Location & Contact